 • A candle or lantern to be given to the initiate

-• A canlde/lantern/Witch Light for each existing member (lit)
+• A candle/lantern/Witch Light for each existing member (should be lit at the beginning of the ritual)

 • An offering for the spirits (bread, honey, milk, etc.)